 A beautiful sunny day in Hay brought a stream of visitors to The Story of Books.
 With the help and support of the wonderful John I invited visitors to share their relationship to childhood books.
 The conversations that ensued were fascinating, touching and intriguing.

-Carolyn brought in her copy of Fairy Book, a well-loved large format book, almost the size of a small child.
+Carolyn brought in her copy of A Day in Fairy Land, a well-loved large format book, almost the size of a small child.
 It was full of line drawings with brightly coloured watercolour washes of pixies and fairies.
 She described these images as becoming almost real to her.
 The characters appeared to her during her play, as real as playmates.
 She remembered with pleasure the intensity of her repeated contact with this book.

 John remembered the grim fascination he had for Strewell Peter (Struwwelpeter) by Heinrich Hoffman with its powerful illustrations – in particular Little Suck-a-Thumb with the gushing blood.
 He also loved a copy of the Greek myths which had intricate, exotic illustrations.
 What he described as the ‘slow absorption’ of these static images fed his fantasies about the characters and led to the making up of stories about the characters – conquest, conflict and eroticism.